Being in school matters!

 * 1st Tardy – Verbal warning

-* 3rd Tardy – Lunch detention assigned to student
+* 3rd Tardy – Written warning sent home and lunch detention assigned by teacher

 * 4th Tardy – Referral to the office for his/her total and discipline will be assigned.
-Parent is contacted.
+Parent is contacted by Administrator.

-* 5th Tardy – Referral to the office for After School Detention.
-Parent is contacted.
+* 5th Tardy – Referral to the office for further discipline.
+Parent is contacted by Administrator.

 Alki Middle School is a closed campus.
 Students are expected to remain on campus from the time of arrival until excused.